sungsoo/sungsoo.github.io/_posts/2014-03-23-using-avro-in-mapreduce-jobs-with-hive.md

 *For Hive version 0.11+:*

-Starting with Hive version 0.11 you must use `SERDEPROPERTIES` instead of `WITH TBLPROPERTIES` to specify the Avro schema.
+Starting with Hive version 0.11 you must use `SERDEPROPERTIES` instead of `with TBLPROPERTIES` to specify the Avro schema.
 If you mistakingly use `TBLPROPERTIES` Hive will complain with a `AvroSerdeException`.

 ```sql